lbruun-tutorials/modern-maven-multi/README.md

   There is the [Central Publishing Maven Plugin](https://central.sonatype.org/publish/publish-portal-maven/) for your Maven workflow so you do not have to deal with the REST API.
 The plugin allow you to fully automate the release process if you so wish.
+  You can find more information of how to use this plugin for deploying to Central, below.

 #### Supplying credentials